atesbey-design/computer-vision/README.md

 pip install -r requirements.txt
 ```

-4. Set up your Gemini API key:
+4. Set up your API keys:
-   - Get an API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+   - Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+   - Get a Groq API key from [Groq Console](https://console.groq.com)
-   - The app will prompt you to enter the key on first run
+   - The app will prompt you to enter the keys in settings

 ### Usage